Two-sided Assortment Optimization: Adaptivity Gaps and Approximation Algorithms: Model

 {\bf Fully static.} We define $\Pi_{\fullyS}$ as the class of \emph{fully static} policies that process all the agents in $\A$ at the same time.
 Note that these policies are not able to adapt to the agents' choices since all the assortments are simultaneously displayed. {These policies may be suitable for platforms with two-way interactions that compute a family of assortments in advance and are not updated over a given time period (e.g., daily) due to limited resources.
 We define \fullystatic~as Problem~\eqref{eq:general_problem} restricted to policies in $\Pi_{\fullyS}$ and by $\OPT_{\fullyS}$ its optimal value.}

-{\bf Fully adaptive.} We define $\Pi_{\fullyA}$ as the class of \emph{fully adaptive} policies that process agents in $\A$ one by one. {These policies are the most ``powerful'' since they are allowed to process different types of agents in consecutive iterations, i.e., by alternating sides.} Moreover, in each iteration, these policies can use the information obtained from the choices made by previous processed agents. {Practically speaking, these policies are abstractions of platforms that must update their assortments after an agent makes a choice, for instance, a freelancer cannot be displayed in subsequent assortments once is booked.
+{\bf Fully adaptive.} We define $\Pi_{\fullyA}$ as the class of \emph{fully adaptive} policies that process agents in $\A$ one by one. {These policies are the most ``powerful'' since they are allowed to process different types of agents in consecutive iterations, i.e., by alternating sides.} Moreover, in each iteration, these policies can use the information obtained from the choices made by previous processed agents.
+Practically speaking, these policies are abstractions of platforms that must update their assortments immediately after an agent makes a choice, for instance, a recently booked freelancer cannot be displayed in subsequent assortments.
 We define \fullyadaptive~as Problem~\eqref{eq:general_problem} restricted to policies in $\Pi_{\fullyA}$ and $\OPT_{\fullyA}$ its optimal value.
-We observe that \fullyadaptive~can be solved via a dynamic programming formulation with exponentially many states and variables, which we include in Appendix~\ref{sec:DP_fullyadaptive}}.
-We note that $\Pi_{\fullyA}\supset\Pi_{\fullyS}$ since any policy in $\Pi_{\fullyS}$ can be simulated by a policy in $\Pi_{\fullyA}$ as follows: Agents are processed one by one but the assortments are the ones from the fully static policy.
+We observe that \fullyadaptive~can be solved via a dynamic programming formulation with exponentially many states and variables, which we include in Appendix~\ref{sec:DP_fullyadaptive}.
+We note that $\Pi_{\fullyA}\supset\Pi_{\fullyS}$ since any policy in $\Pi_{\fullyS}$ can be simulated by a policy in $\Pi_{\fullyA}$ as follows: the assortments are decided in advance and are not updated while processing each agent one by one.